nailuj843/BeesBeesBees/README.md

   - [ ] a `forage` method that allows the bee to add a `treasure` to the `treasureChest`

 #### RetiredForagerBee
-- [ ] Create a RetiredForagerBee class, in ES6 class style, with:
+- [ ] Create a RetiredForagerBee class, in ES6 style, with:
-  - [ ] `extends` the ForagerBee superclass
+  - [ ] the ForagerBee superclass
   - [ ] an `age` property that is set to `40`
   - [ ] a `job` property that is set to `gamble`
   - [ ] a `canFly` property that is set to `false`